 Literature Selection: Concert literature for each season is chosen by the Artistic Director.
 Any comments on literature selection should be directed in writing to the Artistic Director.

-Distribution: The Librarian distributes the music via email about a month before our first rehearsal.
+Distribution: The Librarian distributes the music via email.
 It is the member’s responsibility to print it, and bring it to rehearsals.
 Please contact the Librarian if you have problems receiving the music.

 Attendance: Group rehearsal time is limited and valuable.
 It is vital that members attend all rehearsals.
 If you have an emergency situation preventing you from attending, please contact the Artistic Director.
 A musician may be removed from the roster at the Director’s discretion for lack of attendance or for last-minute withdrawals from a concert event.

-Transportation: You are responsible for your own transportation and travel expenses.
+You are responsible for your own transportation and travel expenses.
 Carpooling is encouraged.
-For your convenience, the Membership Chair can provide a roster of musicians by location for each concert event.

-Instruments: Individual musicians are responsible for their own instruments, with the exception of large percussion equipment.
-Contact your section leader with any rental or accessory questions you may have.
+Individual musicians are responsible for their own instruments, with the exception of large percussion equipment.

-Concert Schedule: The SWCW performs a 3 to 4 concert events annually at various venues throughout the Four Corners Region.
-Generally, these concert events are held in November, February, May, and July.
+The SWCW performs a minimum of three concert events annually at various venues throughout the Four Corners Region.
+Generally, these concert events are held in the fall, spring, and July.
 The SWCW will notify you of the yearly rehearsal and performance dates with as much advance notice as possible.

-Concert Attire: Outdoor concerts: white tops and black bottoms.
+Outdoor concerts: white tops and black bottoms.
 Attire may be casual, yet professional.
 Indoor concerts: concert black.
-Ladies, ¾ or long sleeves, calf length or long skirt or dress, or dress pants, and black hose and black shoes.
-Gentlemen: black slacks, shoes and socks, long-sleeved black collared shirt (no tee shirts).
+Ladies, ¾ or long sleeves, calf length or long skirt or dress, or dress pants, and black stockings and black shoes.
+Gentlemen: black slacks, shoes and socks, long-sleeved black collar shirt with black tie.
+Black suit coat.
 Questions about attire can be directed to section leaders.

 Based on a musician’s prior performance experience, an audition may be required for membership into the ensemble.
 For advanced musicians, this audition may also be used to evaluate your level of playing for higher placement in the section.
 Audition material will be selected by the director and may be reviewed by an audition committee appointed by the director.

 The section leader is an asset to the director and a resource for the performers.
-Section leaders are assigned by the Director for each rehearsal/concert event.
-He or she will assist the Director by answering rehearsal and concert related questions or any other responsibilities deemed necessary by the Director.
+Section leaders are assigned by the Artistic Director for each rehearsal/concert event.
+He or she will assist the director by answering rehearsal and concert related questions or any other responsibilities deemed necessary by the Director.
 The section leader will help build camaraderie within its members.
-The name of your section leader will be given to you at the time of music distribution.
 If you have any questions regarding your section leader, please contact the Membership Chair.

 Code of Conduct: SWCW operates absolutely and completely without discrimination.
 The use of alcohol or mind altering drugs is prohibited at all SWCW rehearsals and performances.
 All band members will show respect to each other and the audience.
 Band members are representatives of Southwest Civic Winds and will conduct themselves in a professional manner.

-SWCW Ensembles: Instrumental sections of the Southwest Civic Winds may choose to form ensembles for their own pleasure, for possible performances at SWCW concerts, or for volunteering at hospitals, assisted living homes, senior centers, and the like.
+Instrumental sections of the Southwest Civic Winds may choose to form ensembles for their own pleasure, for possible performances at SWCW concerts, or for volunteering at hospitals, assisted living homes, senior centers, and the like.
 All presentations or performances under the name of Southwest Civic Winds must be comprised of members in good standing.
-The Board’s Small Ensemble Committee, consulting with the Artistic Director, must approve all presentations and performances under the name of Southwest Civic Winds.
+All presentations or performances under the name of Southwest Civic Winds must be approved by the Board.
 All ensembles will meet the performance and professional standards set forth for the Southwest Civic Winds.

-Volunteers are Needed: Southwest Civic Winds needs volunteers to help with concert set-up, breakdown, and other related chores.
-There will be a sign up sheet at rehearsals.
+Southwest Civic Winds needs volunteers to help with concert set-up, break-down, and other related chores.
+There will be a sign-up sheet at rehearsals.
 Family members are also welcome to sign up.